forrestfiller/local-preservation/README.md

 This site focuses on his current music and promotional outreach materials.
 I told him I'd bake him a site that would be free, late, and low-quality.
 I'm actually going to make him a nice site, but just in case, it's important to manage everyone's expectations and keep friendships intact.

+Currently the site is hosted [here at Heroku](https://nam-wayne.herokuapp.com/) during testing and the build out.
+It's got a bit of a slow first load, as the free tier I enjoy at Heroku puts my apps to sleep until that first `get request`.
+After that initial load it should be pretty good.

 ### Project Goals

 - Have a landing/splash page for him to direct social media, share content, and more to supporters